BIGJRA/BIGJRA.github.io/rejuv.md

 and heal, but also hit hard with Dig and 110 base Acrobatics.
-Torterra on the other hand is annoying for a different reason: its crest swaps its resistances and weaknesses: say goodbye to 4x Ice, Fire, Bug, Flying and say hello to… just Rock and Ground, which it hits super effectively anyways.
+Torterra on the other hand is annoying for a different reason: its crest swaps its resistances and weaknesses: say goodbye to 4x Ice, Fire, Bug, Flying and say hello to... just Rock and Ground, which it hits super effectively anyways.
 It and Torterra's Desert Mark attack turns your typing to Ground and fixes Sand Tomb on you as well, particularly useful for Torterra as the next turn it can use super effective Wood Hammer.
 Mega